lorien/awesome-web-scraping/README.md

 ## Other Lists

 * [HeadlessBrowsers](https://github.com/dhamaniasad/HeadlessBrowsers) - a list of (almost) all headless web browsers in existence
-* [awesome-python-dev](https://github.com/lorien/awesome-python-dev) - list of tools to debug, profile, validate software written in python language
+* [awesome-python-dev](https://github.com/lorien/awesome-python-dev) - a list of tools for debugging, profiling and analyzing python programs.

 ## About awesome-web-scraping